 • financial statement – to test additionality (see next FAQ for more on this)

 1. Financial, i.e. that it could not proceed without the additional funding delivered through the sale of the carbon capture arising from the planting.
-The appraisal method used to demonstrate the financial barrier to creating the woodland will depend on the landowner’s particular situation, eg:

 For non-productive woodlands it will typically be between 50 and 100 years depending on species mix and owner’s preference.
 A high percentage of oak, for example, would suggest a period towards the longer end to maximise carbon capture.
 Some owners, however, will prefer a shorter contract period even if this results in a lower carbon value.